 “So,” Tia said after we were on our way, “What did you learn?
 Did you find out who was trying to kill you and why?
 And what were they trying to prevent you from learning?”

 Apparently her helmets had excellent noise-cancelling circuits, and besides the expensive sport bike’s electric motor sounded refined and quiet.
 We could talk just as easily as if we were standing on a beach.

 “Tia, you are not going to believe it, and it’s not just a figure of speech,” I replied with a heavy feeling.
 I imagined telling her everything that happened and that I learned, and it did sound like a first class ticket to the asylum.
 There was no way in hell she would believe me.

-So, after taking a long breath I said “Let me give you the short version: Aliens, more aliens, terrorists, KGB, nuclear weapons, World War III.
-A shitload of aliens.
-Immortality for survivors.
+So, after taking a long breath I said “Let me give you the short version: Aliens, more aliens, terrorists, KGB, nuclear weapons, World War III, billion dead, a shitload of aliens, immortality for survivors.
 Are you sure you want me to tell you the long version? it’s not going to sound any more believable, just longer…”

 For a long while all I heard was the faint wind and static sounds in my helmet’s headphones.
 Then there was a voice, full of suppressed tension and carried in fake calming tone a troubled parent might use with a child insisting on the reality of a vaguely but worryingly aggressive imaginary friend.